7 Big Health Benefits of Red Palm Oil (rivals coconut oil!)Updated: July 26, 2018 healthy fats

 Unfortunately, the production of many modern palm oils is in stark contrast to this slow and careful process.
 Different varieties of palm oil have cropped up in recent years, including those derived from the kernel instead of the accustomed fruit and others that are purified to remove the characteristic red color (and with it the antioxidant pigments it contains.)

 Commercial palm oil is often harshly and rapidly extracted using questionable chemical solvents, then further refined and deodorized.
 This process is very similar to the processing of canola oil.
 Although convenient for output and profit focused companies, these practices deplete nutrients and compromise the integrity of the oil.
 Some palm oil is even used as a base for hydrogenation, completely ruining the beautiful, healthy fat.

 To address these issues and to protect the cultural significance of red palm oil extraction, an organization known as the RSPO (Roundtable on Sustainable Palm Oil) was formed.
 RSPO certification verifies that palm oils are harvested in a manner that protects wildlife as according to the standards of the World Wildlife Fund (WWF) and also maintains the integrity of the local communities from which the red palm oil is acquired.

 Take a Stand for Sustainable Red Palm Oil

-As consumers we have the opportunity to protect precious red palm oil in its natural form by sourcing red palm oils that are RSPO certified and traditionally made, such as the sustainable red palm oil made by Jungle Products.
+As consumers we have the opportunity to protect precious red palm oil in its natural form by sourcing red palm oils that are RSPO certified and traditionally made, such as this quality brand of sustainable red palm oil.

 By seeking out companies that work with local communities to bring sustainable and pure red palm oil into our kitchens and homes, we are not only able to experience the many health benefits that red palm oil has to offer, but are also preserving the art of a cherished traditional food so that it too can be passed on for generations to come.